Last Updated on April 14, 2020

 Some grains are fine but you can’t have them be in every single meal.
 They cause constipation, weight gain, digestive issues, and this can lead to more serious health problems down the road.
 Grains are even said to become an allergy issue over time if you continue your feed your cat the same food over and over again.
 This can lead to things like hair loss, puking, and even asthma.

 Soy is a tricky topic for a lot of people.
 Many believe it to be healthy, many believe it to be bad.
 Which is it and why should you care?
 The cheap soy that is found in most pet and human food is low grade.
 It is not properly fermented because that takes time and costs more money.
 What makes soy bad?
-Read more about that here.
+You can read more about that in-depth here, but I’ll quote Sally Fallon and Mary G. Enig, PhD:

 Why Try Sheba?